-We don’t have the answers.
-We are going to have to take it hour by hour, day by day and see what the world looks like.
+We’ve all had to adjust and accept that we don’t always have the answers.
+We have to take it hour by hour, day by day and see what the world looks like.

-It’s hard to think of another time in anyone’s life time when there was a global event that would impact EVERYONE.
-Yes there have been wars, natural disasters, human disasters but the current situation is having such a significant global impact.
-The world as we know it is never going to be the same again, but how do we cope with this uncertainty and how do we look after ourselves and each other?
+It is hard to think of another event in anyone’s lifetime that affected everyone.
+Yes, there have been wars, natural disasters and human disasters but not one in living memory that has had such a significant global impact.
+The world as we know it is never going to be the same again, and perhaps that is a good thing, but how do we cope with this constant uncertainty and look after ourselves and each other?

-The brain often responds to uncertainty with fear and fear can inhibit decision making.
+The brain often responds to uncertainty with fear and this can inhibit decision making.
 People who can spot this fear are often able to contain it before it gets out of control.
-This allows them then to focus on the information they do have more rationally.
+The following four tips can help you gain control:

 - Focus on what you can control, rather than what you can’t

 - Don’t dwell on the problems